What does the government buy?

-If you are invited to participate in a limited tender or a prequalified tender, you will be contacted by the Government organisation with the details.
+If you are invited to participate in a limited tender, you will be contacted by the Government organisation with the details.
 These procurement processes only happen in specific circumstances.

 Government organisations may publish advanced notice of their longer term procurement plans or via an Annual Procurement Plan which is published on AusTender or on their web sites.

 You may also decide to subscribe to a paid tender search service.